msteffan/fundamentals/04_chapter/02_lesson.md

 ## `if..else if...else` Statements

-What if, rather than controlling how an expression evaluates, we wanted to use some truthy/falsey condition (hence the name 'conditionals') to optionally run one line of code vs another?
+What if, rather than controlling how an expression evaluates, we wanted to run one line of code or another?

 JavaScript has a tool to do just that, called `if`.
 An `if` statement will take in a condition and, if that condition is truthy, will run whatever code you specify.
 Here's an example of an `if` statement in action.
   ```javascript